mulle-sde/mulle-semver/README.md

 mulle-semver numeric-compare 123 124
 ```

-Compares two arbitrarily large strings by the numeric value.
+Compares two arbitrarily large strings by their numeric value.
 Except for a
 single zero, numbers may not have a leading 0.